miromannino/miromannino/README.md

 I am a Full-Stack Senior Software Engineer from Italy, living in Dubai.

-I started coding at age 11 and never stopped.
-I earned both my Bachelor's and Master's degrees from the University of Bologna with top honors, equivalent to a 4.0 GPA, despite working part-time to support my studies.
+I started coding at age 11.
+I earned my Bachelor's and Master's degrees from the University of Bologna with top honors (4.0 GPA equivalent), while working part-time to support my studies.

-I've worked across the private, academic, and public sectors—ranging from a financial system used by the Italian credit bureau, to award-winning research at New York University, and collaborations on national projects in the UAE, including the Space Agency and Ministry of Health.
-I currently lead development of a real-time data processing and visualization application.
+I've worked across the private, academic, and public sectors—ranging from a financial system used by the Italian credit bureau, to award-winning research at New York University, and collaborations on national projects in the UAE, including the Space Agency and Ministry of Health.I currently lead the development of a mission-critical real-time data processing and visualization application.

-Privately, I've built both open-source tools and independent apps.
-Justified Gallery was adopted by hundreds of thousands of websites, including 500px.
-Others include Ruzzle Solver that reached around two million users and an Android game with over 150,000 downloads.
+Outside of work, I've built open-source projects and independent apps, including tools adopted by hundreds of thousands of websites, a product that reached two million users, and a mobile game with over 150,000 downloads.

 <br/>

 Here on GitHub you can find my open source personal projects, with a more complete list at <a href="https://miromannino.com/portfolio/">https://miromannino.com/portfolio/</a>